 Eligible work: An eligible presentation will report, perform, or represent the outcome of substantial work by a student or group of students.
 While the project may have its origin in an assignment for a class, the presentation should show it has been developed above and beyond a class requirement.
 It is a paper, artifact, or performance that can truly be called a creative achievement.

 Abstract requirement: Each poster presentation requires an abstract.
 An abstract is a summary of the project and should reflect the professional format normally associated with scholarly work in its discipline (e.g., an abstract of an artistic performance may be similar to the program notes that typically accompany such a performance; science abstracts typically include background information, methods, results, and a brief discussion).

 Abstract preparation: Student authors should adhere to professional submission standards when preparing abstracts and should work with their faculty mentors to ensure that their abstract is correct, complete, and that all guidelines are followed.
 The body of the abstract should not exceed 50 words, and can be composed and edited using standard word processing software.
 The final abstract, along with other information, will need to be submitted electronically via the application form.

-Faculty mentor required: Each presentation should be sponsored or co-sponsored by a UWGB faculty mentor(s); non-sponsored abstracts will not be accepted.
+Faculty mentor is required: Each presentation should be sponsored or co-sponsored by a UWGB faculty mentor(s); non-sponsored abstracts will not be accepted.

 Interdisciplinary presentations: Interdisciplinary presentations are especially encouraged!

-Travel to Madison: Travel to Madison will be provided.
+Travel: Travel to Madison will be provided.